rpm-software-management/dnf/doc/conf_ref.rst

     This sets the low speed threshold in bytes per second.
 If the server is sending data at the same or slower speed than this value for at least :ref:`timeout option <timeout-label>` seconds, DNF aborts the connection.
 The default is 1000.
 Valid units are 'k', 'M', 'G'.

+``password``
+    :ref:`string <string-label>`

+    The password to use for connecting to repo with basic HTTP authentication.
+Empty by default.

 ``proxy``
     :ref:`string <string-label>`

     URL of a proxy server to connect through.
-Set to the empty string to disable the proxy setting inherited from the main section.
+Set to the empty string to disable the proxy setting inherited from the main section and use the direct connection instead.
+The expected format of this option is ``<scheme>://<ip-or-hostname>[:port]``.
     (For backward compatibility, '_none_' can be used instead of the empty string.)

     Note: The curl environment variables (such as ``http_proxy``) are effective if this option is unset.
 See the ``curl`` man page for details.